EPCCed/2023-09-21_Singularity_Nottingham/_episodes/creating-container-images.md

 > ## sudo Password
 > As you are using `sudo`, you may be asked by the system for your password when you run this
 > command.
 Your system will typically ask for the password when using `sudo` for the first time
-> after an expirery period is reached (this can be every 5 mins but is sometimes longer, it
+> after an expiry period is reached (this can be every 5 mins but is sometimes longer, it
 > depends on the system you are using.
 {: .callout}